bpucker/FlavonoidFriday/README.md

 ## Tweets with addtional background ##

 ### (1) General Flavonoid Biosynthesis Overview ###
-> **_TWEET:_** Flavonoids are a large group of phenylalanine-derived specialized metabolites in plants.
+> **_<a href="https://twitter.com/boas_pucker/status/1365194891475750916">TWEET</a>:_** Flavonoids are a large group of phenylalanine-derived specialized metabolites in plants.
 Branches of the biosynthesis lead to flavonols, anthocyanins, proanthocyanins, flavones, and others. #FlavonoidFriday (src: https://bit.ly/2NRPlKw)

 The background about this tweet is described above in the general introduction to the flavonoid biosynthesis.